stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

                                           .and(AVG, 1);
 ```

 **Note:** Right now, aggregation functions are type preserving.
 This means that for example computing the average of Integer values will yield an Integer value, i.e., the result is rounded.
-The implemented Aggregation functions are combinable such that they should perform well even though the final result cannot be computed in parallel.
-The set of aggregation functions will be extended in the future.
+In the current implementation, aggregation functions are not combinable.
+Therefore, aggregating a non-grouped Dataset can have severe performance implications.
+Improving the performance of built-in aggregation functions as well as extending the set of supported aggregation functions is on our roadmap.

 ### Join